-"Distance education," "distance learning," and "online learning" refer to a formal educational process in which all, or the majority, of the instruction occurs when students and instructors are not in the same place.
+Distance education, distance learning, and online learning refer to a formal educational process in which all, or the majority, of the instruction occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.
-Distance education may employ correspondence studies, audio, video, or computer techniques.
-In this policy manual, this educational process, also known at Bluefield College as online courses, will be referred to as "online."
+Distance education may employ audio, video, or computer techniques.
+Instruction may be synchronous, asynchronous, or blended.
+In this policy manual, this educational process, also known at Bluefield University as online education, will be referred to as "online."